Louuu03/Louuu03/README.md

 ## 🌈 Goals For 2024

-- Finish and deliver my projects to public.
+- Finish and deliver my projects to the public.
-- Embarking on a creative journey to various cafes, capturing street views with watercolors as my canvas. 🎨☕
+- Embarking on a creative journey to various cafes, capturing street views with watercolours as my canvas. 🎨☕

 ## 👅 My Dream

-- Use technology to combat hunger and ensure no one goes to bed hungry..
+- Use technology to combat hunger and ensure no one goes to bed hungry...
 - Develop language exchange apps to offer people diverse and highly efficient learning methods.
 - Explore and experience new destinations through travel once more.